 Details of available workshops and costs will be shared with students at the beginning of each semester

 The 3-D Modelling and Digital Archaeology Workshop is designed for archaeology students interested in the most recent digital recording methods as well as anyone with an interest in 3-D modelling and aerial imaging.
-The workshop will meet four times in Athens throughout the semester.
+The workshop meets four times in Athens during the semester.

-Additional time will be spent during field trips where you will take pictures and videos using an aerial drone, in order to subsequently create models and maps on your computer, using free and/or trial software.
+Additional time will be spent on this area of interest during field trips, where you will take pictures and videos using an aerial drone in order to create models and maps on your computer using free and/or trial software.
 Click here to get a general idea on 3-D modelling, archaeological photogrammetry, 3-D modelling, and drone imagery.

-For Law and Pre Law students who wish to complement their existing skills and expand their knowledge of legal terminology while preparing for their challenging future careers.
+The workshop is designed for law and pre-law students who wish to complement their existing skills and extend their knowledge of legal terminology while preparing for their challenging future careers.

 A lesson in carving - read the story on our blog!

-We regularly host free on-campus academic lectures by expert guest speakers who present their research and prompt discussion on current issues or topics of debate.
-This is a unique opportunity to network with the local community and academia.
-Guest speakers among the top in their field, in various classes.
+We regularly host free on-campus academic lectures by expert guest speakers, who present their research and prompt discussion on current issues or topics of debate.
+These lectures provide a unique opportunity to network with the local community as well as academia, and guest speakers are among the top researchers in their field.

-CYA students attend International conferences within Greece and Europe including the renowned annual Delphi Economic Forum.
+In addition, CYA students have the opportunity to attend International conferences held within Greece and Europe, including the renowned annual Delphi Economic Forum.

-The CYA Annual Student Conference, held every spring, is open to CYA students as well as to students from Greek or foreign universities.
-The conference aims to provoke broad-based and multi-disciplinary discussion on a chosen topic.
+The CYA Annual Student Conference, held every spring, is open to CYA students.
+The conference aims to stimulate broad-based and multi-disciplinary discussion on a chosen topic.
 Participants include undergraduate students of CYA, U.S. institutions, and Universities in Greece.